KIZI/EasyMiner/README.md

 * Frontend re-install page: *http://\<docker-server\>:8894/easyminercenter/install* (password: 12345)
 * Frontend API endpoint: **http://\<docker-server\>:8894/easyminercenter/api**
 * HEADS UP: Use IP address or URL for docker-server, NOT localhost!
 Using localhost will block crossite scripting, eventually leading to error
+* HEADS UP: If you  run EasyMiner in virtual machine, use Bridged adapter (not NAT)
 ### Additional information

 REST API endpoints are accessible on: